JackieZhong00/cse15l-lab-reports/fileSysCommands.md

 jackiezhong@Jackies-MBP ~ % cd
 jackiezhong@Jackies-MBP ~ %
 ```
-When you use `cd` with no arguments, it doesn't invoke any changes in directory because no argument was passed.
-Thus, you remain in the same directory.
+When you use `cd` with no arguments, it brings you back to the home directory.
+Since /Users/jackiezhong is my home directory, nothing changes.
 The result is not an error, it's the result of not changing directories.